Art-Sells/Arells/Build-Notes.md

 ### Important:
 - Why do we need Stripe and Plaid?
 Can't we build our own internal (Buying(with Debit Cards) & Selling (with Bank Account#/Routing#) system)?
+- - If this sytem can be built without relying on them, then completely omit all the environment variables and APIs
 - Update Blockchain.info API to Amplify (IP) API
 - Emails (Bitcoin Available to Sell)
 - Resolve "HPMContext" errors that show "cannot find email, Error fetching Bitcoin Price, etc etc" from console.log if pages don't need them...